microsoft/pai/docs/pai-management/doc/how-to-bootup-k8s.md

 -->

-## Bootup kubernetes cluster with OpenPAI
+## Deploy kubernetes cluster with OpenPAI

+#### prerequires

+Before deploying kubernete with OpenPAI, please be sure that your hardware and os meet the requirement in the [link](../../../README.md#ref_prerequisites)

 #### Command